finos/common-domain-model/documentation/source/documentation.rst

 The CDM makes use of the ISDA taxonomy V2.0 leaf level to qualify the event.
 22 lifecycle events have currently been qualified as part of the CDM.

 The output of the qualification function is used to populate the ``eventQualifier`` attribute of the ``BusinessEvent`` object, similar to how product qualification works.

+An implementation of the CDM would call all of the Event Qualification functions following the creation of each event and then insert the appropriate value or provide an exception message.

 .. note:: ``eventType`` is a *meta-type* that indicates that its value is meant to be populated via a function.
 This mechanism is explained in the `Qualified Type Section`_ of the Rosetta DSL documentation.
 For a further understanding of the underlying qualification logic in the Product Qualification, see the explanation of the *object qualification* feature of the Rosetta DSL, as described in the `Function Definition Section`_.